 Much of this later development has been in lots slightly larger than 10 acres due to the exemption from state septic regulations for such parcels.
 The 10-acre exemption, created in 1968, had less impact after 1997 when the town on-site wastewater disposal regulations were changed to match those of the state and was removed entirely by the state in 2002.
 This 10-acre pattern created lots “too small to plow, but too big to mow”; that is not large enough for economically viable agriculture or forestry, but larger than needed for a private residence.

 Active farms have been disappearing from Norwich since the mid-1900s and former pastures or hay fields are now house lots or are reverting to woodland.
 A strong economy in the Upper Valley, the excellent reputation of the school system, and the availability of land drove residential development in the 1980s.
 The rate of growth has slowed in the 1990s and 2000s, but the amount of open space being converted to residential lots continues to be substantial as shown in Figure 12-2 and the average new house lot is approximately five acres.
 (See Chapters 4 and 5 for a more detailed analysis of population and housing growth in Norwich.)
+Most recently the population of Norwich has dropped from approximately 3800 to 3300.

 Potentially, there is enough land for many times the number of houses now in Norwich under current zoning even with substantial reduction of potential new lots in the rural residential district due to density limitations adopted in the 2002 subdivision regulations.
 However, there are constraints on residential development other than zoning, such as limited septic disposal capacity, steep slopes, limited access, state and federal wetlands rules, conservation easements, and private deed restrictions.
 Nevertheless, there is potential for at least four or five times the number of houses now in Norwich to be built in the future.
 Residential development could be accelerated by any or all of the following: